-About the American photographer, Ralph GIBSON (b.
-1939, in Los Angeles)
+About US-American photographer, Ralph GIBSON (b 1939, in Los Angeles)

-Photo books by, on the work and with participation of Ralph GIBSON
+Photo books by as well as with contribution of Ralph GIBSON

 read more